axibase/axibase-collector-docs/job-generic.md

 Create a copy of any job by clicking **Clone**.

-The cloned job has the same name as the original job with the `-cloned` postfix appended.
+The cloned job has the same name as the original job with the `-cloned` suffix appended.

 By default, cloned jobs are disabled.